 - The Museum of Unnatural History in the Nightside books at one point has a live one in a cage.
 The Collector moved the entrance to his hideout there, so he could use the creature to protect his most prized treasures.

-- Any time Super Sentai/Power Rangers does a dinosaur theme, the Tyrannosaurus rex gets The Hero treatment as the Red Ranger's patron dino: Kyoryu Sentai Zyuranger/Mighty Morphin' Power Rangers, Bakuryuu Sentai Abaranger/Power Rangers Dino Thunder, and Jyuden Sentai Kyoryuger.
+- Any time Super Sentai/Power Rangers does a dinosaur theme, the Tyrannosaurus rex gets The Hero treatment as the Red Ranger's patron dino: Kyoryu Sentai Zyuranger/Mighty Morphin' Power Rangers, Bakuryuu Sentai Abaranger/Power Rangers Dino Thunder, and Zyuden Sentai Kyoryuger/Power Rangers Dino Charge.

-- Also featured in Mirai Sentai Timeranger / Power Rangers Time Force, with the V-Rex/Quantasaurus Rex (Q-Rex) mecha.
+- Also featured in Mirai Sentai Timeranger / Power Rangers Time Force, with the V-Rex/Quantasaurus Rex (or Q-Rex) mecha.
 And sure enough, when Wes and Eric visit Prehistoria in Time Force, they encounter the real thing.